robinkraft/web-mapping/lecture1/Lecture1.md

 3. **Create the map**.
 Click the `CREATE MAP` button.

 4. **Style the map**.
 Select ANIMATED as the aggregation option for the active fires later, and then select Heatmap as the animated type.
-Ensure that the animation occurs.
+Ensure that the animation occurs, and that the size makes sense.
 We will review the additional options in class.

-## Clean up
+## Account Hygiene

-When you are finished, erase the datasets and maps.
-We are using the trial version which has a 250MB storage limit.
-You can delete the maps by deleting the datasets.
-Click on the datasets at `<username>.carto.com/dashboard/datasets`.
+Go to `<username>.carto.com/dashboard/dashboard` to view all of your maps.
+Switch to data sets to view the data sets.
+If you start running out of space in your account, you can delete the maps and data sets from these views.

 ## What do you want to learn?